Richard Kawakami

-Richard Kawakami (February 22, 1931 – March 8, 1987) was an American businessman and politician.
+Richard A. Kawakami (February 22, 1931 – March 8, 1987) was an American businessman and politician.

-Born in Waimea, Kauai County, Hawaii, Kawakami received his bachelor's degree from University of Hawaii and his master's degree from New York University.
+Born in Waimea, Kauai County, Hawaii, Kawakami received his bachelor's degree from University of Hawaiʻi and his master's degree from New York University.
 Kawakami was the president of the Big Save Groceries in Kauai County.
 Kawakami served on the Kauai County Council and was a Democrat.
 Kawakami served in the Hawaii House of Representatives from 1968 until his death in 1987.
 He served as speaker of the house in 1987 at the time of his death.
 Kawakami died suddenly of a heart attack while on a hunting trip on Lanai.
-His wife Bertha succeeded his husband in the Hawaii Legislature.
+His wife Bertha succeeded him in the Hawaii Legislature.